1985 Formula One World Championship: Race 15: South Africa

 The South African Grand Prix, held at the very fast Kyalami circuit, had been a point of contention throughout the year: South Africa's Apartheid regime had declared a state of emergency, and controversy ensued throughout the year whether this race would take place or not.
 Governing body president Jean-Marie Balestre announced that the race would take place despite opposition from Renault and Ligier teams, who pulled out due to pressure from the French government.
 With only 20 cars starting, Nigel Mansell took pole at an average speed of 147 mph (235 km/h).
 Rosberg took the lead, but then went off on some oil at Crowthorne which had been dropped by Piercarlo Ghinzani's Toleman, whose Hart engine had failed.
 Mansell took the lead from Rosberg and held it until the end.
 Rosberg drove hard and caught 2nd-placed Prost before the finish, who ran out of fuel, but was still classified 3rd to make it a Williams 1–2; Williams was the third team this year to finish a race 1–2, the others being Ferrari and McLaren.
 A few days after the race, it was announced that the South African GP would be struck off the calendar for 1986.
+This race was the last World Championship Grand Prix where laurel wreaths were given to the drivers at the podium.